vokal/android-res-gen/README.md

 }
 ~~~

-*NOTE: flavor folders should work, and create .res-gen folders specific to the flavor, you would need to setup the sourceSets.res.srcDir addition for Android Studio in the flavor block*
+*NOTE: flavor folders can have their own `res-gen` folder and will create resources specific to that flavor.
+You would need to setup the `res.srcDir` addition in the flavor block for Android Studio to pick them up properly*